archql/TetrisWin/README.md

  **Use *F3* key to make try to connect to LAN** (your current state is OFFLINE).
 If it's worked properly your state is ON-LINE.
  Next client sends register message and waits (cur 500 ms).
 If your next state is REGSTRD everything went good!
  If you got REJCTED message -- change you nickname & try to connect again (use **F3** key).
  LAN connection currently used for update leaderboard and synhro game start on same seed (use **F4** key to start.
-Starts only if client has GAME OVER mode).
+Game starts only if client has GAME OVER mode).
  Leaderboard isn't updated automatically.
 Use **R** key to do so.
  You can still get file updates if your state is REJCTED.